French Driving Laws

-Speed limits are covered in more depth in the French speed limits page however the fines for breaking the speed limit are based upon how many km/h over and above the limit you are travelling at.
+Speed limits are covered in more depth in our French speed limits page.
+The fines for breaking the speed limit are based upon how many km/h over and above the limit you are travelling at.
 Speed limit fines can range from €68 up to €3750.

-It is recommended that vehicles use dipped headlights at all times as so to prevent other drivers being dazzled.
-When the driver of a motor vehicle negates to turn off their main beam at a junction, following other drivers or when overtaking it is likely that other drivers will be dazzled as a result.
+Vehicles must use dipped headlights at all times to prevent other drivers being dazzled.
+When the driver of a motor vehicle doesn’t turn off their main beam at a junction, when following other drivers or when overtaking it is likely that other drivers will be dazzled as a result.

-In France this is an offence and is dealt with by way of a fine which can be anywhere between €90 and €375.
+In France this is an offence and is dealt with by way of a fine amounting to anywhere between €90 and €375.
 Similar fines also apply for UK vehicles failing to have the appropriate headlight adaptors fitted.